Skip to main content

 Do you need any previous experience to stand?

 No!
 No previous experience of working with Open SU is required to stand for any of the roles.
-You just need to: be a current OU (Open University) student at the time you stand? be enthusiastic be willing to learn have ideas about what you would like to do if elected have the time to commit to the role you choose complete a DBS (Disclosure and Barring Service) check if standing for positions responsible for vulnerable groups We also don’t expect candidates to have prior work experience within professional roles relating to advertised positions.
+You just need to: be a current OU (Open University) student at the time you stand, be enthusiastic, be willing to learn, have ideas about what you would like to do if elected, have the time to commit to the role you choose, complete a DBS (Disclosure and Barring Service) check if standing for positions responsible for vulnerable groups.
+We also don’t expect candidates to have prior work experience within professional roles relating to advertised positions.
 Open SU is a welcoming space for people to grow and learn in.
 Full training would be provided if you were elected to a role, as well as a friendly staff team who will be around to answer any queries you have and support you throughout your term.

 How much of my time will being an elected Open SU Representative take up?

-All the role descriptions indicate an expected number of hours you will spend in your volunteer role based on current post holder's time commitments; however, this can differ dependant on an individuals working style and availability.
+All the candidate packs indicate an expected number of hours you will spend in your volunteer role based on current post holder's time commitments; however, this can differ dependant on an individuals working style and availability.
 It is important to remember that you can scale up or down your time spent volunteering by taking on more responsibilities, but for those who work whilst volunteering or who have a limited time to spare, it would be best to speak to the current post holder or a staff member before applying to get a sense of how this role could work for you.
 There is always support from the office and it is ok to take holidays from your role.

 How does the voting system work?